The divorce between the US and WHO is final this week. Or is it?

-The divorce between the U.S. and WHO is final this week.
-Or is it?

-A year ago this week, President Trump initiated a divorce — of sorts.
-As night fell on his inauguration day activities, he signed an executive order saying: He wants out of the World Health Organization, or WHO.
+The Trump administration has announced that its withdrawal from the World Health Organization is official today, January 22 — one year after President Trump initiated a divorce -- of sorts.
+As night fell on his inauguration day activities, he signed an executive order saying: He wants out of WHO.
+The agency was notified two days later.

 His executive order laid out his displeasures, including "the organization's mishandling of the COVID-19 pandemic that arose out of Wuhan, China, and other global health crises, its failure to adopt urgently needed reforms, and its inability to demonstrate independence from the inappropriate political influence of WHO member states."